-Last updated on December 25, 2025
+Last updated on May 4, 2026

-About Peace Lily
+What is Peace Lily Plant?

 The peace lily plant isn’t admired for its beauty.
 It also holds special meaning.
 It symbolizes hope, healing, purity, and, of course, peace.
 Because of this, many people gift a Spathiphyllum flower to comfort someone who has lost a loved one.